sekika/kaidoku/docs/level.md

 The levels are determined by the numbers of initial blank cells, the difficulty of the logics, and the complexity of seach.
 Up to level 3 the numbers of blank cells are the dominant factor, up to level 6 the difficulty of the logics is the dominant factor, and from level 7 complexity of the search is the dominant factor.

-Current status of kaidoku is in development, and the algorithm to determine the level is not fixed yet.
-As more logics will be implemented, the level of a certain problem will change.
-Therefore, the problem book shipped now is a tentative one.

 - - -

 - [Next: Logics for solving sudoku puzzles used in this program](./logic)